 Heat Stress and Athletic Participation

 Early fall football, cross country, soccer and field hockey practices are conducted in very hot and humid weather in many parts of the United States.
 Due to the equipment and uniform needed in football, most of the heat problems have been associated with football.
-During the 1995 through the 2000 football season there have been 17 heat stroke deaths in football.
-This is not acceptable.
-There are no excuses for heatstroke deaths if the proper precautions are taken.
-During hot weather conditons, the athlete is subject to the following:
+During hot weather conditions, the athlete is subject to the following:

 - Heat Cramps - Painful cramps involving abdominal muscles and extremities caused by intense, prolonged exercise in the heat and depletion of salt and water due to sweating.